circleci/circleci-docs/jekyll/_cci2/contexts.md

 2. Click the Create Context button and add a unique name for your Context.
 After you click the Create Context button in the dialog box, the Context appears in a list with Security set to `All members` to indicate that anyone in your organization can access this Context at runtime.

-3. Click the Add Environment Variable button and copy/paste in the variable name and value.
-Click the Add Variable button to save it.
+3. Click the Add Environment Variable button and enter the variable name and value you wish to associate with this context.
+Click the Add Variable button to save.

 4. Add the `context: <context name>` key to the [`workflows`]({{ site.baseurl }}/2.0/configuration-reference/#workflows) section of your [`config.yml`]({{ site.baseurl }}/2.0/configuration-reference/) file for every job in which you want to use the variable.
-In the following example, the `run-tests` job will use the variables set in the `org-global` context.
+In the following example, the `run-tests` job will have access to the variables set in the `org-global` context.

     ```yaml
     version 2.1